 - Liquidity: ETFs are traded on a stock market and can be bought and sold throughout the course of the business day.
 Mutual funds on the other hand trade only once/day, and at end of day prices.
 If the market is rising or falling significantly, ETFs provide greater liquidity to take advantage of market movements.

 - Hedging: ETFs allow investors to issue stop loss orders, limit orders, or even to short a given fund.
 This provides investors the ability to control risk and limit losses.

 - Transparency: A mutual fund only discloses their holdings to investors a few times per year.
-This makes it difficult to know exactly what you own and changes the manager has made to the portfolio.
-ETFs on the other hand disclose their holdings every day, providing investors the transparency they need to make judgements about their holdings.
+This makes it difficult to know exactly what you own and to see changes the manager has made to the portfolio.
+ETFs on the other hand disclose their holdings every day, providing investors the transparency they need to make judgments about their holdings.

 - Low Cost: ETFs almost always have a lower cost structure than mutual funds.
 This is the cherry on top in helping to attract investors, both large and small, to take advantage of the other benefits listed above.

 ETFs historically were designed to mimic relatively static investment indices, such as the S&P 500, Russell 2000, and other well-known indices.
 The holdings inside the original ETFs didn’t change much from year to year.
 As their popularity has grown, many ETFs have incorporated more active strategies to their ETF Family.
 These strategies, sometimes called Smart-Beta or Fundamental Investing, employ a rules-based system of managing portfolios.
 These rules are considered the ‘algorithm’ that determines the construction of the portfolio.
 Unlike a mutual fund manager who adheres to loosely defined investment disciplines, active ETF algorithms are clearly defined and more predictable, providing investors the certainty they are looking for when selecting an investment.